AhnafTahmid1776/PDF-reader/README.md

     pip install -r requirements.txt

     ```

-Usage

-Run the PDF Reader: Open a PDF file using the application's interface.Use the provided controls to extract and listen to text content.
+4. Run the PDF reader file

     ```bash
     main.py
     ```

 Dependencies

 PyPDF2: For PDF processing.
 pyttsx3: For AI-enabled voice synthesis.

 Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests for improvements, bug fixes, or new features.
 Please follow our contribution guidelines.

 License

 This project is licensed under the MIT License.